FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

    and CSS definitions can be interpreted by some ready-to-use tools to one or more C++ source files.
 The developer can manipulate all DOM elements, their attributes, styles, and content like JavaScript does.
-You even convert existed HTML webpages to the C++ source files.
+You can even convert existed HTML webpages to the C++ source files.

-5. HAE will be cross-platform, the device app written in JavaScript can run on any operating system (Linux/Windows/macOS/Android/iOS) directly.

    In this way, we can use the same UI description files for device apps, client apps, and even web apps.

-When the target hardware has not enough performance, we fall back to use C++ language directly.
-However, we can still describe the UIs in HVML and CSS.
+5. HAE will be cross-platform, one device app written in JavaScript can run on any operating system (Linux/Windows/macOS/Android/iOS) directly.

-We think this is a universal solution for the GUI programming framework, and never be out of date.
+We think that this is a universal solution for the GUI programming framework, and never be out of date.

-This specification describes the extended HTML 5.3 tags (HVML tags) supported by HybridOS, and the framework to define a device app in JavaScript language.
+This specification describes the extended HTML 5.3 tags (HVML tags) supported by HybridOS, and the framework to define a HybridOS app.

 ## The HVML Tags